buildingSMART/documents-API/README.md

 If the client or the user decide to cancel the upload, the server must be notified via the upload cancellation endpoint.
 In this example, the url for this endpoint was returned as `https://cde.example.com/upload-cancellation?upload_session=ee56b8f3-8f93-4819-976e-46a45a5a996f`.

 The client just sends a `POST` request without a body and receives an empty response with status code `204 - No Content`.

-# 4. Acknowledgements / History

-> **TODO** Maybe list companies that contributed in the original DocumentsAPI Project in 2021/2022?